Governance statement

 The Kāpiti Coast District Council’s Local Governance Statement sets out how the Council delivers for its community, how it makes decisions and how you can influence local democratic processes.

-Local Governance Statements are required by the Local Government Act 2002 (LGA) and must update it within six months following each triennial election.
+Local Governance Statements are required by the Local Government Act 2002 (LGA) and must be updated within six months following each triennial election.
 We may also update it at any other time to make sure it is accurate.

 What we do